-Course Outcome(CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Implement various artificial neural network algorithms. - 2 Explain the basics of network protocol and simulation tools. - 3 Explain the concepts of fuzzy logic. - 4 Demonstrate various data analysis and visualisation tools. - 5 Implement RPC, RMI and EJB in distributed systems. - 6 Implement protocols of Wireless and Mobile Networks
+- 1 Implement various artificial neural network algorithms. - 2 Illustrate the basics of network protocol and simulation tools. - 3 Interpret the concepts of fuzzy logic. - 4 Demonstrate various data analysis and visualization tools. - 5 Implement RPC, RMI and EJB in distributed systems. - 6 Implement protocols of Wireless and Mobile Networks